 Also, a four-year graduation plan does not take into account dual credit or transfer credit that a student may bring with him or her upon admission to the University.
 Make an appointment with an academic advisor to discuss schedules and options.

 Check out the course rotation before scheduling your classes.

 All Interior Design majors are required to complete a minimum of four credit hours’ worth of internship experience to satisfy their major degree requirements.

-Interior Design students must complete HID 303: Studio III and HID 325: Pre-Internship Seminar prior to being eligible to register.
-This is a two course sequence, you must complete Pre-Internship prior to completing internship.
-Review the course descriptions for both courses.
+Interior Design students must complete HID 201: Studio I, HID 241: Residential Design I, and HID 325: Pre-Internship Seminar prior to being eligible to register.
+This is a three course sequence, you must complete Pre-Internship prior to completing internship.
+Review the course descriptions for all courses.

 All students are highly encouraged to gain practical work experience prior to completing an internship for credit, as this builds upon the knowledge acquired within the classroom.